 Avoid feeding your guinea pig any food that is marketed towards other animals, even if it looks similar.
 This includes rabbit and hamster food.
 Also avoid festival mix foods for guinea pigs that include nuts, seeds, or any kind of colored pieces.
 Guinea pigs can choke on seeds and nuts and they are also fattening.
 Guinea pigs also do not get any nutritional value from nuts or seeds.

 Colored pieces are appealing to human eyes, but they are higher in sugar and fat.
 This can also cause the guinea pig to pick out the sugary pieces and avoid eating the healthier parts of the food.
 These types of foods tend to have more preservatives and additives than plain pellets as well.

 9. Certain Types of Bedding

 Bedding can be a little confusing at first.
-There’s a few you should definitely avoid, as well as some where you need to read the label.
+There are a few you should definitely avoid, and some that require you to check the label first.
 The ones to definitely avoid are cedar shavings, straw, corn cob bedding, and regular cat litter.
 These can cause various issues such as breathing problems, eye pokes, and blockage if ingested.